 If your company uses SAP PI or SAP PO, all you need for a successful connection to ecosio as your EDI service provider is the snap ecosio Bridge for SAP and its turnkey integration flows in SAP PI or SAP PO, which was especially created by SNAP Consulting.

-Deep EDI-Integration in SAP mit snap ecosio Bridge for SAP und iFlow/ICO
+Deep EDI Integration in SAP with snap ecosio Bridge for SAP and iFlow/ICO

 In this solution the EDI service provider creates and ensures all technically desired EDI prerequisites, such as routing via various protocols, VANs and Peppol or conversion into all common and necessary formats, including legal requirements in the field of e-invoicing.
 Further, operation, 24/7 monitoring and partner onboarding (including partner communication) are also handled by the service provider.

 The deep integration of the EDI functionalities into the SAP system also enables your business department to: